manthanawaya/manthanawaya/README.md

 ### 🛡️ Grade-Guard
 > **Predictive Grading Engine**

-Tired of not knowing where you stand in relative grading?
+Tired of not knowing your relative grade?
 Built a Python tool that calculates exact academic standing using weighted assessments.

 `Python` · `Data Analysis` · `Algorithms`